ruby-grape/grape/README.md

 #### `length`

-Parameters of type `String` or `Array` can be restricted to have a specific length or size with the `:length` option.
+Parameters with types that support `#length` method can be restricted to have a specific length with the `:length` option.

 The validator accepts `:min` or `:max` or both options to validate that the value of the parameter is within the given limits.